MetaFam/TheGame/README.md

 - Stops all the containers

-If you want to locally start the backend server (not in docker) for development purposes:
+If you want to locally start the backend server (not in Docker) for debugging purposes:

 ```shell script
 yarn start:backend:dev